sagemath/trac_to_gh/Issue 5610.md

 # Issue 5610: [with patch, not ready for review?]
 LaTeX customization

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5610

 Original creator: jhpalmieri